-He broke racial barriers and opened a new era in Rhodesian sport when he beat the famous British four minute miler, Gordon Pirie, 100 yards in a three-mile race at Salisbury, Southern Rhodesia in December 1958.
+He broke racial barriers and opened a new era in Rhodesian sport when he beat the famous British four minute miler, Gordon Pirie, by 100 yards in a three-mile race at Salisbury, Southern Rhodesia in December 1958.

 On May 27, 1958 thousands of spectators filled the arena to Gordon Pirie win the race like he had always done – he was a world champion.

-Unknown 18-year-old Muleya was to take part in the race after almost being prevented a South Africa-born William DuBois, a dedicated white supremacist who served as chairman of the Southern Rhodesian Amateur Athletic and Cycling Union
+Unknown 18-year-old Muleya was to take part in the race after almost being prevented by a South Africa-born William DuBois, a dedicated white supremacist who served as chairman of the Southern Rhodesian Amateur Athletic and Cycling Union

 “Mister whatever-his-bloody-name-is – this ‘Kaffir’ – has never even sent in a formal application.
 And if he had, it would have been turned down,” said DuBois who when reminded of Muleya’s record, added scornfully, “We do not count Kaffirs’ performances.”